Be the first to know

 Survey question: How long does it take your engineering team to take something from an idea to ready for implementation?

-4. Dream employers are those seen to have a strong work culture
+4. Dream employers are those seen to have strong aspects of culture

-Having a good work culture typically concerns the people that you work with, the environment that you work in, and the resources that you have access to.
+Having positive aspects of culture typically concerns the people that you work with, the environment that you work in, and the resources that you have access to.
 After all, a strong work environment is one that facilitates learning and development.
+Showing strong aspects of culture is important to incorporate in your recruitment and retention strategies to express the uniqueness of your company.

 Lead recruiter for Microsoft‘s Data Centers, Domina McQuade, shared how it wasn’t until the appointment of Satya Nadella to Chief Executive Office in 2014, that Microsoft saw a change “from a culture of know-it-alls to a culture of learn-it-alls.”
 Microsoft has worked hard towards becoming a people company instead of a product company.
 Domina said that “the ‘new Microsoft’ is collaborative and very much rooted in a growth mindset.”